syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endtabs %}

 ## ResizeEnd
-The ['ResizeEndEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ResizeEndEventArgs.html) will triggers when the node or connector will be resizing.
+The ['ResizeEndEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.ResizeEndEventArgs.html) will be triggered when the node or connector is resizing.
 The following code example explains how to create a ResizeEndEvent trigger.
 {% tabs %}
 {% highlight c# %}
 diagram.ResizeEnd += Diagram_ResizeEnd;